 Click on the right most button to enlarge the map, get the map legend and search the map.

 Once you have shortlisted a couple of accommodations you can plot these on the map above to check how they relate to Bukit Peninsula’s main attractions.

 Getting around Uluwatu and Bukit Peninsula

 We explored Uluwatu and Bukit Peninsula by scooter.
 The daily cost of renting a scooter for 24 hours is 50k IDR or 3.50$.
-If you do not feel comfortable driving a scooter, the other option is hiring a car with driver for a number of hours.
+If you do not feel comfortable driving a scooter, the other option is hiring a car with a driver for a number of hours.
 Rate per hour varies and amongst other things depends on your negotiation skills and the itinerary.
-Alternatively, taxis can be pre booked on line.
+Alternatively, taxis can be pre-booked online.

 District 6 is a popular restaurant that can easily be reached after visiting Sunset Point Uluwatu.